speasley/jquery.occasions/README.md

 ### path

 jquery.occasions will look for its required external files in the same directory from which it is run.
-If you wish to store these somewhere else, you'll need to provide the filepath.
+If you wish to store these somewhere else, you’ll need to provide the filepath.

 ```
 $('#logo').occasions({path:'../my/file/path'});